RyanSquared/website/src/content/post/2020-08-16-kubernetes-simplified.md

 ## Hello World

 The universal sign of someone's first program is to say "Hello World".
-We're going to set up the Docker container "nginxdemos/hello".
-We first need to start the program in our cluster.
-To do this, we can set up one of three
+We're going to set up a Docker container whose sole purpose is to do just that.
+We first need to start the program in our cluster, then we can read the logs of the container to get our Hello World message.

-things:
+We can set up one of three things to manage our program.

 - a pod
-- a replicaset
+- a job
 - a deployment

 ### What is a Pod?

-Defined as a Kubernetes concept, a pod is "a group of one or more containers with shared storage/network resources", as well as the configuration required for running those containers[6].
+Defined as a Kubernetes concept, a Pod is "a group of one or more containers with shared storage/network resources", as well as the configuration required for running those containers[6].
 It is the smallest computational unit for Kubernetes; if you want to deploy a single container, you can deploy it in a pod.

-Pods do not automatically restart, and when they die, they are automatically deleted from Kubernetes completely.
-This means that they are not a good option for declarative configuration.
+Pods do not automatically restart, and when they are not managed by another resource and the containers within terminate, they are automatically deleted from Kubernetes completely.
+This means that they are not a good option for declarative configuration or oneshot containers where the return status of the container is important.

 We can make a pod for our cluster, but it will be removed from existence if it crashes.
-This means it is not a good resource for our use-case (as we can instead delete a resource ourselves later if we really want it gone).
+Because of this, we won't be able to access the logs and see our "Hello World".
+"This means it is not a good resource for our use-case (as we can instead delete a resource ourselves later if we really want it gone).

+## What is a Job?

+Defined as a Kubernetes concept, a Job "creates one or more Pods and ensures that a specified number of them successfully terminate".
+Jobs can be used to run a single Pod one time, run multiple Pods sequentially, or run multiple Pods in parallel.

+Jobs are not meant to have persistent Pods, and as such they are required to either restart when a command has failed, or to never restart a pod.

+## What is a Deployment?

+Defined as a Kubernetes concept [one I think is misnamed], a Deployment provides declarative updates for ReplicaSets[8].
+A more appropriate description is that when a Deployment is updated, a ReplicaSet is created with the appropriate configuration to make sure Pods are deployed with the desired specification template.

+A Deployment creates ReplicaSets with certain labels to make sure the ReplicaSet only knows about pods made with its own configuration.
+This makes them useful for gradual rollouts, so services can use an older version of a ReplicaSet (with an old version of some software) while a new version is being set up by the deployment, creating a low - if not zero - downtime system.

-### What is a ReplicaSet?
+#### What is a ReplicaSet?

 Defined as a Kubernetes concept, a replica set is "[a resource whose] purpose is to maintain a stable set of replica Pods running at any given time"[7].